Kolmogorov Modes and Linear Response of Jump-Diffusion Models: Discussion

 As recalled in the Introduction, for a large class of diffusion processes, response operators can be expressed as time-lagged correlations between system's observables, generalizing the classical FDT.
 By employing the Kolmogorov operator formalism, we have clarified the link between forced and free fluctuations and decomposed response operators into terms associated with specific modes of variability (with their own decay of correlation) of the unperturbed system.
 This approach has the added benefit of clarifying the conditions under which critical transitions emerge through the dominant spectral gap \cite{Chek_al14_RP} and defining the critical mode associated with the occurrence of the divergent behavior \cite{Lucarini2020,Chekroun_al_RP2,LucariniChekroun2023,Zagli2024}.

-Using the Kolmogorov operator formalism (Section \ref{Sec_Kolmo_Levy}), we have successfully extended response theory to mixed jump-diffusion models (Section \ref{Sec_Green_fcts}), which involve both Gaussian and discontinuous stochastic forcing (jumps).
+Using the Kolmogorov operator formalism (Section \ref{Sec_Kolmo_Levy}), we have successfully extended response theory to mixed jump-diffusion models (Sections \ref{Sec_Green_Kolmo} and \ref{Sec_general_formula}), which involve both Gaussian and discontinuous stochastic forcing (jumps).
 While the inclusion of jumps introduces nonlocal terms into the Fokker-Planck equation (Section \ref{SubSec_FKPE_Levy}), the linearity of the equation remains intact, allowing us to apply perturbation techniques.
-Moreover, the decomposition of response operators using Kolmogorov modes provides a clear framework for analysis and decomposition of the response operator in terms of modes of variability, still applies (Sections \ref{Sec_RPs} and \ref{Sec_Green_fcts}).
+Moreover, the decomposition of response operators using Kolmogorov modes provides a clear framework for analysis and decomposition of the response operator in terms of modes of variability, still applies (Sections \ref{Sec_RPs}, \ref{Sec_Green_Kolmo}, and \ref{Sec_general_formula}).
+These results are in agreement with recent extensions of response theory derived for finite-state Markov processes \cite{Lucarini2025PTRSA}.

-We have applied our theoretical framework to analyze the response to parameter variations, of the Jin recharge model \cite{jin1997equatorial} subject to state-dependent jumps and additive white noise (Section \ref{Sec_linear_response_Green}).
+We have applied our theoretical framework to analyze the response to parameter variations, of the Jin's ENSO recharge model \cite{jin1997equatorial} subject to state-dependent jumps and additive white noise (Section \ref{Sec_linear_response_Green}).
 These jump-diffusion perturbations are aimed at capturing intermittent processes accounting for extra nonlinear and feedback mechanisms between the wind stress and SST anomalies which are present in more elaborated, spatially-extended models of ENSO \cite{Zebiak_al87,Jin_al93_part1,Jin_al93_part2,Dijkstra05,cao2019mathematical}.
 They proceed from the general framework of \cite{Chekroun_al22SciAdv}, and have been shown to produce generically shear-induced chaos \cite{Young2016} through the subtle interaction of jump-diffusion processes and nonlinear dynamics.
 Within this framework, we successfully constructed response operators and verified their accuracy.